 Is Natural-Looking Breast Implant Removal Right for You?

 Removing a breast implant can be a personal choice, a lifestyle decision, or it may be necessary for health reasons due to a rupture or other maintenance issues.

 According to the American Society of Plastic Surgeons, over 48,000 women had a breast implant removal procedure in 2018.
 Breaking it down, 29,236 were breast augmentation patients and 19,149 were reconstructive patients.

 Breast Implant Removal Boston

 A breast implant removal procedure concerns the withdrawal of breast implants and any scar tissue that has formed around them.
 General anesthesia or intravenous sedation can be administered for your comfort.
-Dr. Eliopoulos will place an incision along the lower fold of your breast or around or below the areola and remove the capsules and implants.
+During a breast implant removal Boston plastic surgeon Dr. Eliopoulos will place an incision along the lower fold of your breast or around or below the areola and remove the capsules and implants.
 Finally, she will close the incisions using sutures, clips or skin adhesives.

 Reasons for Breast Implant Removal

 There are many reasons why a woman decides to have her breast implants removed.
 It could be a practical or health reason such as capsular contracture or a rupture.
 It may simply be a lifestyle change in that she no longer wishes to keep her existing breast implants.
 Here are some of the main reasons why a woman opts to have breast implant removal in Chelmsford.